nrghanmi/PODsLA/README.md

-# PODsLA: Points of Dispensing Location-allocation Approach During Public Health Emergencies
+# PODsLA: Points of Dispensing Location-Allocation Approach during Public Health Emergencies
 This repository contains a code for the PODsLA approach for points of dispensing location-allocation based on the R language.
 We present this study in the paper “PODsLA: Points of Dispensing Location-allocation Approach During Public Health Emergencies.”

 #### **Repository content**